jim-schwoebel/pauses/README.md

 Both scripts are limited to low-noise environments.
 If there is a lot of background noise in your file, I'd first suggest cleaning them and removing noise (e.g. with SoX) before using this script to calculate pause lengths.

+## Feedback
+Any feedback on the book or this repository is greatly appreciated.
+* If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/pauses/issues).
+* If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
+* If you want to talk to me directly, please send me an email @ js@neurolex.co.

 ## License
 This repository is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).